software-mansion/react-native-reanimated/docs/docs/api/nativeMethods/measure.md

 :::

 :::info
-`measure` is not available when Chrome Debugger (remote debugger) is attached.
-However, the recommended debugger is Chrome DevTools/Flipper which supports `measure`.
-See more details [here](../../guide/debugging).
+`measure` is not available when Chrome Developer Tools (remote JS debugger) is attached.
+However, the recommended tool for debugging React Native apps is Flipper (Chrome DevTools) which supports `measure`.
+Check out more details [here](../../guide/debugging).
 :::

 ### Arguments